hayesall/hayesall.github.io/_posts/2016-12-30-network-of-code-lyoko-fanfiction.md

 ### Code Highlights

-The question comes up occasionally for how to pull story IDs from FanFiction.Net, but this is really easy with a short bash script:
+The question comes up occasionally for how to pull story IDs from FanFiction.Net.
+This is straightforward with a short bash script:

 {% highlight bash linenos %}
 #!/bin/bash